AndresSern/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ### 11-pow.py

-*Write a function that computes a to the power of b and return the value.*
+*Function that computes a to the power of b and return the value.*

 1. Prototype: def pow(a, b):
 2. Returns the value of a ^ b